mikepan/GameEngineBook/text/02-FirstGame.md

 1.Split your 3D view into four views (Ctrl+Alt+Q).

-2.Open the 3D view Properties panel (N)[md]remember that the mouse needs to be over the 3D view in order to call the commands for it.
+2.Open the 3D view Properties panel (N)-remember that the mouse needs to be over the 3D view in order to call the commands for it.

 3.In the bottom of the panel, you will see the Background Images option.
 Turn it on.